Silura 25 Global · The fast ocean crosser

 Slender-body trimaran

-A low-drag hull that holds twenty knots, where heavy displacement cruisers sit at nine or ten.
+A low-drag hull that holds twenty knots, where heavy displacement cruisers sit at ten.

 Wind